julianlam/feps/fep/8c13/fep-8c13.md

 ## Context Authority Processing

-When a Context Authority receives an activity whose Effective Context IRI references a local Context Object, it **MUST** process it per the steps below.
+When a Context Authority receives an activity whose Effective Context History IRI references a local Context Object, it **MUST** process it per the steps below.
 Authorization to submit and to deliver is decided by the Context Authority using the current Thread Policy (root `to`/`cc`) plus local rules (blocks, mutes).